shakfu/cymongoose/docs/installation.rst

 1. Create a virtual environment
 2. Install all dependencies
 3. Build the Cython extension
-4. Install pymongoose in editable mode
+4. Install cymongoose in editable mode

 Using CMake (Alternative)
 ~~~~~~~~~~~~~~~~~~~~~~~~~